wiilki/current-work-day-scheduler-wk/README.md

 Once I was finally able to duplicate the HTML in my JS, the rest of the project wasn't too bad.
 I was able to add the event listener fairly easy.
 Figuring out how to get the tasks to store to local storage correctly was challenging but I am very happy with my solution.

-I would've liked to showcase dayJS() a little more.
-But I found it difficult to use when comparing to hour rows and was unable to figure out the proper syntax to make it work.
-I ended up using vanilla JS to create all the time elements but I used JQuery to append elements and setAttributes.

 Although I spent more time planning ahead for this project, it did not prepare me for the amount of syntax issues I came accross.
 I spent hours re-writing and re-organinizing single parts of my code only to find the simplest solutions.
 I tend want to look at the bigger picture, but I learned from this project that taking it one small piece of code at a time would likely save me hours of testing and re-writing in the future.

 This project was tough but I enjoyed it very much.